eXascaleInfolab/bench-vldb20/Algorithms/README.md

 - Add the implementation to the source file
     - `vim Algorithms/NewAlg.cpp`
-    - Rename the header name in the include statement on line 2
+    - Rename the header name on Line 2 into `NewAlg` and the function into `NewAlg::NewAlg_Recovery`.
-    - Rename the function into `NewAlg::NewAlg_Recovery` as it was in the header file.
     - The function contains an implementation which you have to delete and replace with your own code.

 - Call the algorithm with the input given by the tester